 "PETER!"
 I yelled again as I dropped his coat and started running towards him at top speed.

 He looked up and I saw his smile increase as he did.
-He couldn't have gotten out of the water faster.
-Peter began to run in my direction.
-We met halfway and I jumped into his arms with such force we fell backwards on to the sand.
+He couldn't have gotten out of the water fast enough.
+Peter began to run in my direction as he called my name.
+We met halfway and I jumped into his arms with such force that we fell backwards onto the sand.

 "It's really you."
 I whispered as we sat up and I placed my hands on both his cheeks.

 "It's really me."
-He had tears in his eyes.
+He had tears in his eyes as his eyes roamed my face before finally landing on my lips.

 "I have missed you so much."
-He murmured as he trailed kisses up and down my neck line.
+He murmured as he trailed along my jawline.

 "I've missed you too."
 I sighed as I melted in to his arms resting my head on his shoulder.

 "I'm not letting you go this time."
-He promised.
+He promised, his arms tightning around me.

 "Are we allowed to see her or not?"
 Ed joked from behind him.

 "All in good time, Edmund don't worry."
-I smiled as Peter and I both got up from the ground.
+I smiled as Peter and I both got up from the ground brushing the sand off of our clothes.

 "So you guys were having fun?"
-Oliver said.
+Oliver said as he gestured to their wet clothes.
+"How's the water?"
+He grinned.

 "We were actually on our way up to see why there were ruins in Narnia."
-Ed informed us.
+Ed informed us, dampening the mood slightly.

 "I think we did."
 Susan said as she bent down to pick up a golden knight she had hit with her foot.